RenertMath/RenertMath.github.io/MCC_submit.md

  *	Login to your family portal
  *	Click "My Account" then "Current Courses/ Registrations".
  *	You will find your name and BM Student ID number.
- *	This 5 digit number is also your ZIp Grade student ID.
+ *	This 5 digit number is also your ZIP Grade student ID.
 <img src="https://renertmath.github.io/BM%20ID%20student.png" class="center" alt="Image" width="100%" height="100%">
 <br>
 <p><strong>If you are a Renert School Student:</strong></p>